Big fan of walnuts and walnut milk here! Not surprising really since they are one of the healthiest nuts out there.

 Perhaps it’s also because I can forage and harvest them with ease in my native country England in the autumn, making them a truly sustainable, local crop for those living in temperate climate zones.
 (Big shout out for harvesting our own where possible rather than relying on imports and what-not all the blummin’ time).

 I’ll tell ya what tho’… it’s those omega 3 walnut benefits that really get me excited.
 Omega 3 essential fatty acids are so often lacking in western diets despite the fact that they are much needed for optimal health and wellness.
-Omega 3’s are brilliant for brain health (and a lot of us need all the help I can get with that haha).
+In addition to that, Omega 3’s are brilliant for brain health (and a lot of us need all the help I can get with that haha).
 Omega 3’s are also excellent for the circulatory system and great for anti-oxidant and mineral levels.
 So let’s have a quick look at some of these benefits and then we’ll make some ridiculously easy walnut milk together.

-Walnuts and brain health
+Walnuts milk for brain health

 I was amazed to find out that walnuts contain melatonin.
 Melatonin is a hormone secreted by the pineal gland that regulates your sleep-wake cycle, promoting healthy sleep (which in turn supports healthy, alert brain function).